Sunshine City Ikebukuro. Updated 2018.

 Ikebukuro Life Safety Learning Center

-- Prepare for an earthquake with life safety training at this Ikebukuro Life Safety Training cultural centre.
-While it can’t really be classed as a tourist activity, (it’s a working training facility for schools and workplaces), there are a few things here for the kids to enjoy.
-Read all about our visit and get all the details of how to get there at this link.
+While it can’t really be classed as a tourist activity, (it’s a working training facility for schools and workplaces), there are a few other things there for the kids to enjoy too.

 Otome Road, Anime Strip for Cosplayers

 Visit the streets around Sunshine City on a weekend to spy all the young (and not-so-young) CosPlayers who turn up in their favourite dress-up outfits.
 If you want to dig a little deeper into this world of manga and anime, walk to Otome Street (translation Maiden road) for a female approach to Manga comics.
 Here’s a link to walking directions to help you find it.